AndreasSko/go-jwlm/README.md

-I created this project with the goal of having a tool that is able to work on multiple operating systems, and even allowing it to be incorporated in other programs as a library (like an iOS app) in the future.
-It is - and will be for quite some time - a work-in-progress project, so I‘m always open for suggestion and especially reports if you encounter an unexpected behaviour or other bugs.
+I created this project with the goal of having a tool that is able to work on multiple operating systems, and even allowing it to be incorporated in other programs as a library (like an [iOS app](https://github.com/AndreasSko/ios-jwlm)).
+It is - and will be for
+quite some time - a work-in-progress project, so I‘m always open for suggestion and especially reports if you encounter an unexpected behavior or other bugs.

 The usage is pretty simple: you have one command, you name your backup files - and press enter.
 The tool will merge all entries for you.
 If it encounters a